jorgemiguelcordeiro/blackjack-python/README.md

 🧠 Design Discussion & "What If" Questions
 ------------------------------------------

-If you are reviewing this code or preparing for a technical discussion, here are potential questions that explore the design choices.
+Here are potential questions that explore the design choices.

 ### Q1: Why use pop() to deal cards?